HNoodles/SimpleFileSystem/README.md

 1. To implement `Filesystem::debug`, you will need to load the file system data structures and report the **superblock** and **inodes**.
       - How will you read the superblock?
            - The superblock contains four numbers, the magic number, the number of blocks, the number of inode blocks and the number of inodes.
-They can be read in using the Data block type in the defined union Block and then be interpreted using the Super block type.
+They can be read in using the Data block type in the defined union Block and then be interpreted easily using the Super block type.
       - How will you traverse all the inodes?
       - How will you determine all the information related to an inode?
       - How will you determine all the blocks related to an inode?